Skip to main content

 3. Widen your knees to allow space for your bump.

-5. Stretch your hands forward as far as you can comfortably - if you find this difficult, you can use pillows to lean on.
+5. Stretch your hands forward as far as you can comfortably - if you find this difficult, you can lean on pillows.

 Child's pose side stretch

 Using the child's pose stretch as above, you can stretch either of your sides.
-This can be helpful if you have back, pelvis or groin pain on one side.
+This can be helpful if you have back, pelvic or groin pain on 1 side.

 1. Rest into the child's pose stretch.